Asbestos

 Before starting any DIY

-Before starting any DIY work in your home, it is essential that you contact Muir to request permission and for us to check if any DIY is likely to disturb any asbestos in your home.
+Before starting any DIY work in your home, it's essential that you contact us to request permission, so we can check if any DIY is likely to disturb any asbestos in your home.

 Controls to prevent exposure